Hugh Longbourne Callendar: Other work

 In 1896, Callendar was the first in Canada to perform X-ray experiments.
 The method produced satisfactory results that could be used for imaging in hospitals.

 Callendar also did work on fuels later in his career.
 He contributed to a paper on detonation of fuels, also including nuclear self-ignition, published in 1926.
 In 1927 he published a further paper on detonation of paraffin fuels.

+Callendar invented and published two systems of shorthand: Cursive Shorthand in 1889, and Orthographic Cursive in 1891.

-World War 1
+World War I

-During World War 1 Callendar was a consultant to the Board of Invention and Research (BIR).
+During World War I Callendar was a consultant to the Board of Invention and Research (BIR).
 He worked mostly with the body responsible in charge of detecting and destroying submarines.

 He was also a member of the Air Inventions Committee (AIC), alongside his son Guy Stewart.
 Here they performed experiments on equipment and aircraft engines using radiography, locating defects and fractures.

 Awards & honours

 Callendar was elected as a Fellow of the Royal Society in 1894.
 He was president of the Physical Society of London from 1910-1912.
-He was made a Commander of the British Empire (C.B.E) in 1920 for his work during World War 1.
-He received many honours and awards including:
+He was made a Commander of the British Empire (C.B.E) in 1920 for his work during World War I. He received many honours and awards including: